-A lot of things in this big world appeal to me — music and travel and consciousness and creativity in its wildest forms — but the thing I’ve been around the most over the years is sports.
-After more than 20 years in an enormously fun job as an editor for The Boston Globe sports pages, I left the paper and left sports entirely for five years.
-But now I’m back in sports and back at The Globe . . . at least part of the time.
-I returned to New England’s biggest daily newspaper in 2010 as a correspondent contributing arts features, and I’ve since begun to also write about college football, basketball and hockey.
+A lot of things in this big world appeal to me — music and travel, consciousness and creativity in its wildest forms — but the thing I’ve been around the most over the years is sports.
+After more than 20 years in an enormously fun job as an editor for The Boston Globe sports pages, I left the paper and left sports entirely in order to help launch a magazine.
+I’ve since moved on from that fun venture — and right back into sports (while also expanding into the arts and other areas as a regular contributor to the Globe).

-I live in the western Massachusetts oasis of Northampton with my wife, Sarah, and two kids.
-When I’m not typing something up for one of the above media outlets, I’m hunting-and-pecking an essay or short story or something else for fun.
+I live in the cultural oasis of western Massachusetts with my wife, the amazing musician Sarah Swersey, and our kids, Aaron and Rebecca.
+When I’m not editing late into the night for ESPN or typing something up for the Post or the Globe — for my old paper, I co-author a monthly column for parents, and occasionally contribute arts features — I’m hunting-and-pecking an essay or short story or something else for fun.
 Some of these end up as Friday morning news commentaries on New England Public Radio, WFCR (88.5 FM in Amherst, Mass.).
-I’m also on the radio on weekends, as several years ago I took over as host of a long-running, legendary American roots music program.
-Country, Blues & Bluegrass airs Sundays from 1-3 p.m. on the Happy Valley’s listener-supported FM station, WMUA (91.1 in Amherst, streaming live at wmua.org).
-Radio is a blast.
+I used to also be on the radio on weekends, spending several fun years as host of a long-running, locally legendary American roots music program, Country, Blues & Bluegrass.
+I yearn for those days.
+Radio, radio is a sound salvation.